ADVERTISEMENT

 By Wane Hailes

-Contrary to how the title reads, this is not me jumping on the “blue” bandwagon.
-Let me be perfectly clear: everybody in the “blue” is not for the Black and Brown community.
-I am supportive of what police officers do; however, I am not supportive of how some of the police officers behave.
-This is especially evident with the way officers of the local Fraternal Order of Police stood before the city council and totally disrespected the former Chief of Police, Freddie Blackman, who was only the second person of color to serve this community in that capacity.
+I am supportive of what police officers do.
+However, I am not supportive of how some of the police officers behave.
+This is especially evident with the way officers of the local Fraternal Order of Police stood before the Columbus Council and totally disrespected former Police Chief Freddie Blackman, who was only the second person of color to serve this community in that capacity.

 If they had, then I’m surprised Councilor Judy Thomas isn’t screaming at the top of her lungs against this proposal.
 It was at a recent council meeting where all the law enforcement agencies in the county lauded her with flowers and a crown for her unwavering support over the years.

-If she or any of the other council members had read the entire ordinance with comprehension as me, community leaders and several police officers who have approached us, they would share our concern.
-That concern is that Chief of Police Stoney Mathis is attempting to create a system that is going to ultimately be detrimental to our city.
+If she or any of the other council members had read the entire ordinance with comprehension as I did, community leaders and several police officers who have approached us, they would share our concern.

-First, under his proposal, he will eliminate the power of his two female Assistant Chiefs, relegating them to no more than glorified secretaries.
-This proposed action can be construed by some as misogynistic.
 Second, the Chief is proposing to eliminate the deputy chief position altogether and instead replace the position with three captains.
 It is alleged that he is doing this to keep from promoting a black female and a white male with 30 years of experience who are next in line for the position.
-Accordingly, the three captains will not be people of color.

 There is a lot to unpack with this new proposal, but here is a piece that should be most troubling.
-Under the current structure, to be eligible for the position of assistant chief of police, a candidate must have held the permanent rank of captain for one year or the permanent rank of Lieutenant for two years in the Columbus Police Department.
-Under Mathis’ new proposed structure, to be eligible for the position of assistant chief of police, a candidate must have held the permanent rank of captain for one year or the permanent rank of Lieutenant for two years.
+Under the current structure, to be eligible for the position of assistant chief of police, a candidate must have held the permanent rank of captain for one year, or the permanent rank of lieutenant for two years in the Columbus Police Department.

-He has eliminated that they must serve this time in the Columbus Police Department.
 These are appointed positions by him.
-This means if the city council approves these changes, he will be given the authority to hire outside of the Columbus Police Department, foregoing the officers who've been working here for 30 years with the expectation that one day they would be promoted.
+This means if the Columbus Council approves these changes, he will be given the authority to hire outside of the Columbus Police Department, ignoring the officers who've been working here for 30 years with the expectation that one day they would be promoted.

 1. Does it provide or allow for equal access?